zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 Try and access each EC2 instance using its public IP address in a browser.
 The load balancer is expected not to work at the moment because Apache 2 is not installed in the instance.
 To make it work, follow the steps below:

 First, ssh to each of the two instances.
-If you can't make it.
-Look at [here](https://bobbyhadz.com/blog/aws-ssh-permission-denied-publickey).
+If you can't make it, try [here](https://bobbyhadz.com/blog/aws-ssh-permission-denied-publickey).

 Second, update each instance: